Rollmasterkush/rollmasterkush.github.io/README.md

-## Welcome to Rollmaster Kush Lifestyle Blog
+## Welcome to Rolling Mountain Kush

-Welcome to the Rollmaster Kush Lifestyle Blog
+Welcome to the Rolling Mountain Kush